Heeb: Highlights

 It has become known for its satire and sardonic approach to reaching Jewish readers of all streams.
 In a late 2006 edition, a live pig was photographed running across a traditional Sabbath dinner table.
-Heeb’s satirist, David Deutsch, who used his own table to stage the photos asked his rabbi if it were kosher to use a live pig on his table for this purpose, as pig meat is considered unkosher.
+Heeb’s satirist, David Deutsch, who used his own table to stage the photos, asked his rabbi if it were kosher to use a live pig on his table for this purpose, as pig meat is considered unkosher.
 His rabbi said it wasn't a problem, but recommended that he wash the table afterwards.

-The magazine is decidedly anti-establishment and left-wing.
-It frequently criticizes mainstream American Jewish culture, most famously in an article entitled "Joe Lieberman is a Dickhead."
+The magazine has been described as anti-establishment and left-wing in its editorial outlook, though former editors have described its approach as politically heterodox, publishing voices from a broad Jewish political spectrum.
+It frequently criticizes mainstream American Jewish culture, most famously in an article entitled "Joe Lieberman is a Dickhead".
 The author of the piece took Lieberman to task for favoring an increase in military spending.
-Other writers who have contributed to Heeb include Allen Salkin, who wrote "Where Have You Gone Sandy Koufax?", an article about Jews obsessed with Jews in sports, and "Why are We So Guilty?".
+Other writers who have contributed to Heeb include Allen Salkin, who wrote "Where Have You Gone Sandy Koufax?", an article about Jews obsessed with Jews in sports.

-Heeb has produced events around the world, including the Heeb Storytelling series.
-The series has been attended by Natalie Portman, Rose McGowan, Kate Beckinsale and Colin Farrell.
+Heeb has produced events around the world, including the Heeb Storytelling series and an annual Christmas Eve party called Heebonism, which former comics editor Jeff Newelt described as "the cooler, hipper version of the MatzoBall, for people who wouldn't be caught dead at the MatzoBall".
+The Storytelling series has been attended by Natalie Portman, Rose McGowan, Kate Beckinsale and Colin Farrell.

 In March 2004, in its fifth issue, Heeb featured the photo spread entitled Crimes of Passion that spoofed Mel Gibson's The Passion of the Christ.
 The spread included a half naked Virgin Mary (with pierced nipples) and a Jesus with his genitals wrapped in a tallit.

-The Catholic League, in its 2004 Report on Anti-Catholicism stated:
+The Catholic League cited the photo spread in its 2004 Report on Anti-Catholicism, objecting to its depiction of Jesus and the Virgin Mary.